Non NHS Medicals and Private Fees

 The surgery is fully computerised and is reducing its use of additional paper records more and more.
 We have pioneered computer links with the Health Authority have joined the N.H.S. net and are involved in other projects.
 The practice is registered under the Data Protection Act 1998, which enables you to view your record.

 We are fortunate to have F2 doctors and/or Registrars regularly gaining experience at the practice from Liverpool University and we would be grateful for your help with their training.

-Dr Harrison (Registrar) will be with us from August 17 to January 18.
+Dr Tomas (Registrar) will be with us from January 19 to August 20).

 We will inform you when F2 doctors are sitting in with your doctor but you may of course ask them to leave if you are uncomfortable with this.
 During the end of their rotation at the practice, the F2 doctors will be seeing patients on their own, once again we will inform you of who you will be seen by.